graphstream/gs-gephi/README.rst

 gs-gephi
 ========

 An interconnection project between Gephi and GraphStream based on the `Graph Streaming API`_.
-You can check the `manual`_ to see the detailed discription and tutorials showing how to use it.
+This project is distributed under MIT license within a LICENSE file in it.

 Install
 -----------